fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Set-AadrmTemplateProperty.md

 ### -ContentValidityDuration
 Specifies the number of days from the first day of protection after which content protected with the template expires.
-Use this parameter only if *ContentExpirationOption* is set to AfterDays.
+Use this parameter only if the *ContentExpirationOption* parameter is set to AfterDays.

 ```yaml
 Type: Int32